 Sustainable Printing: The Bernard Group’s Carbon Neutral Program

 The Bernard Group is always looking for ways to further assert ourselves as the industry leader in sustainable printing and corporate social responsibility.
-So in an effort to go carbon neutral and continue to reduce our business’ environmental impact, we’ve partnered with 3Degrees to purchase Renewable Energy Certificates and Carbon Offsets.
+So in an effort to go carbon neutral and continue to reduce our business’ environmental impact, we’ve partnered with an environmental solutions provider to purchase Renewable Energy Certificates and Carbon Offsets.

 Progress at a Glance

 With an environmental policy that states we’re “committed to leading the industry in minimizing the impact of our activity on the environment,” we put our money where our mouth is.
 The Bernard Group has significantly reduced our carbon footprint by purchasing Renewable Energy Certificates (RECs) and Carbon Offsets.

 Our 2021 Carbon Neutral Program is comprised of:

 - Green-e® Certified U.S. Wind and Solar Renewable Energy Certificates (RECs)